NavisCarrierSolutions/MACS3.API.Services/README.md

 # MACS3.Connected APIs

+The MACS3.Connected REST APIs are for developers who want to integrate their application with MACS3.Connected and provide access to resources (data entities) via URI paths.
+To use a REST API, your application will make an HTTP request and parse the response.
+By default, the response format is JSON.

+Our MACS3.Connected APIs are based on the OpenAPI specification (formerly known as Swagger) and enables users to generate server stubs and client SDKs for e.g. JavaScript, Java, C#, Objective C, Swift, C++ and more programming languages.

-We offer the following APIs to access...
+We offer the following APIs:

 * MACS3.Connected.Stability.SDK
 * MACS3.Connected.Lashing.SDK
 * MACS3.Connected.DangerousCargo.SDK

-Our MACS3.Connected APIs are documented according to the OpenAPI specification (formerly known as Swagger) and enables users to generate server stubs and client SDKs for e.g. JavaScript, Java, C#, Objective C, Swift, C++ and more programming languages.

 Our technical documentation is available at: